Vehrik/FarOut/Characters/6-Maneuvers.md

     AoE.

-    The Damage Property of the weapon used to perform the Slam is applied to every Creature that is caught in the AoE unless they use a Reaction to Dodge the Slam and expend enough Stride to exit the AoE.
+    The Damage Property of the weapon used to perform the Slam is applied to every Creature that is caught in the AoE unless they succesfully Dodge the Slam (either passively or actively), and also exit the AoE of the Slam.

-    Alternatively, the Creature may use two Reactions, one to attempt a Dodge, and the other to activate a Trait, Spell, etc. to exit the Slam's AoE.
+    Alternatively, the Creature may use a Reaction to activate a Trait, Spell, etc. to exit the Slam's AoE.
 If for whatever reason the target(s) are unable to exit the Slam's AoE, the Dodge is failed.
-Unarmed Slams have damage equivalent to their owner's Brawn Score plus their Natural Defense.

     Slams are performed with Crude weapons and by Unarmed Creatures mainly, but may be performed with Technical Weapons with a Bust.
+Unarmed Slams have damage equivalent to their owner's Brawn Score plus their Natural Defense.

     Attempt:        0       5       10      15      20   ...
     Slam AoE:       5ft     10ft    15ft    20ft    25ft ...